Patrowl/PatrowlEngines/USEDOCKERSLIM.md

-To use docker-slim, install it following the instructions at : https://github.com/docker-slim/docker-slim then edit the engines_list variable inside docker-slim.sh file to have only the engines  you want. then run it :
+To use docker-slim, install it following the instructions at : https://github.com/docker-slim/docker-slim then edit the engines_list variable inside PatrowlEngines/docker-slim.sh file to have only the engines  you want. then run it :
 - it will build the engine
 - run it